Hendrix-CS/csci151/labs/adventure.md

     ? drop eraser
     Dropped.

-In this project, you will implement an *adventure game engine* for [Interactive Fiction](https://en.wikipedia.org/wiki/Interactive_fiction) which can read in a description of a *world* and allow the user to explore it, as shown in the example above.
+In this lab, you will implement an *adventure game engine* for [Interactive Fiction](https://en.wikipedia.org/wiki/Interactive_fiction) which can read in a description of a *world* and allow the user to explore it, as shown in the example above.
 Famous examples of this type of game are [Zork](http://www.web-adventures.org/cgi-bin/webfrotz?s=ZorkDungeon&n=1468) and [Adventure](http://www.web-adventures.org/cgi-bin/webfrotz?s=Adventure&n=1469).

-The goals of this project are to:
+The goals of this lab are to:

 -   give you more experience using common data structures such as lists, maps/dictionaries, and sets;
 -   and to give you experience putting together a medium-size application with multiple interacting classes.

-## Timeline

--   You are required to turn in a Basic and Itermediate working version by **{{page.basicdue}}**; see below for the requirements.
--   The final version, which includes the Advanced features and at least one Expert feature is due on **{{page.finaldue}}**, which should give you plenty of time.
-Get started early!

 ## Materials

--   Download the [skeleton](../code/Adventure.zip) for this project.
+-   Download the [skeleton](../code/Adventure.zip) for this lab.

-{% include note.html content="**Read this project description carefully!** There are a lot of moving parts to this project and a lot of things that have to be explained.
+{% include note.html content="**Read this lab description carefully!** There are a lot of moving parts to this lab and a lot of things that have to be explained.
 You will certainly not be able to remember everything and will need to refer back to this document frequently.
-I strongly suggest **printing this project description on paper** so you can more easily refer to it, write notes, and so on." %}
+I strongly suggest **printing this lab description on paper** so you can more easily refer to it, write notes, and so on." %}

 ## Skeleton Code Description